-- 1/4 cup Buffalo sauce (I used Frank's RedHot)
+- 1/4 cup Buffalo sauce, plus more for garnish if desired (I used Frank's RedHot)

-- 1/8 teaspoon kosher salt
+- 1/4 tsp kosher salt

-- ¼ cup olive oil
+- 2 tbsp olive oil

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.